visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 `CartoLayer` is the layer to visualize data using the CARTO Maps API.
 You can apply custom SQL with moderately sized datasets (< 50 MB) and visualize really large datasets (up to billions of features) using pre-generated tilesets.

-Note:

-- This is the recommended layer to use with the CARTO platform.
-If you have existing code using `CartoSQLLayer` or `CartoBQTilerLayer`, we recommend you to migrate the code to this layer using the guidelines provided in the documentation for those layers.

 ```js
 import DeckGL from '@deck.gl/react';
 import {CartoLayer, setConfig} from '@deck.gl/carto';